islommuhammad/byte-of-python/about_python.md

 Pythonga rasmiy kirish:

-> Python is an easy to learn, powerful programming language.
+> Python - o'rganish uchun oson, qudratli dasturlash tilidir.
+U samarali yuqori pog'onali ma'lumotlar tuzilmasiga  va  ob'ektga yo'naltirilgan dasturlashtirishga oddiy, lekin samarali yondashuvga ega.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python's elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.

 I will discuss most of these features in more detail in the next section.